DTW-DanWard/OctopusDeployUtilities/readme.md

 Fortunately Octopus Deploy provides a great REST API that can be used for exporting your configuration data.
 And once you can export the data, you can do all sorts of awesome stuff:
 * *Easily* search across your entire configuration.
 * *Easily* see all changes to the entire system over time.
 * *Easily* get details on anything you can think of: How many projects do you have?
 Which ones are Windows Services?
-How many variables do you have; how many are encrypted?
+How many variables do you have; which ones are encrypted?
 Which projects are using a particular Library Variable Set?
 * **Implement standards/best practices in your Octopus Deploy setup and then automatically confirm these standards by unit testing your configuration export.**  You will save countless hours and ensure quality by automating it.
 * Compare releases (coming soon - on [road map](docs/OctopusDeployUtilitiesRoadmap.md)).